-With reference to the IFATE occupational maps, if there are relevant occupational standards, does your Skills Bootcamp cover some of the content set out in Yes OCC0095 OCC0513 Where Engineering Skills Bootcamp delivery requires you to be registered with an accredited body e.g., RTAS (Rail Training N/A the occupational standard(s)?
-Assurance Scheme), provide your registration number and where applicable grade.
-Where the delivery is in a Green Skills subcategory, state if the Skills Bootcamp will deliver skills: that meet the Green Skills definition, in Prioritised Green Sectors, that are 'Direct No If the Skills Bootcamp is delivering in Early Years, please state if the Skills Bootcamp will include a work placement.
+Where the delivery is in a Green Skills subcategory, state if the Skills Bootcamp will deliver skills: I that meet the Green Skills definition, I in Prioritised Green Sectors, Yes - delivery with within the definition of green skills and is a prioritised direct green sector/role If the Skills Bootcamp is delivering in Early Years, please state if the Skills Bootcamp will include a work placement.
 If so, please specify the number of days the placement will be.
-N/A
+N/A -- --- --- -----